manatlan/htagweb/README.md

 The concepts are the same :

- - one user can run only one instance(process) of an htag app at one time (like in desktop mode).
+ - one user can run only one instance of an htag app at one time (like in desktop mode).
- - All user's instances(process) are destroyed, after an inactivity timeout (not like in desktop mode, to preserve healthy of the webserver)
+ - All user processes are destroyed, after an inactivity timeout (not like in desktop mode, to preserve healthy of the webserver)
  - the "session" live as long as the server live (may not be a problem on many hosting service (where they shutdown the server after inactivities))

 ## Roadmap / futur

-- make it uvloop compatible
+- graceful shutdown of the manager
 - replace starlette by fastapi ;-)
 - better logging !!!!
-- graceful shutdown of the manager
 - more parameters (session size, etc ...)
 - parano mode
 - perhaps a bi-modal version (use ws, and fallback to http when ws com error)